amauragis/homepage/pages/index.md

 ---

-I'm Andy, currently an embedded software engineer at [Precisive LLC](www.precisive-instruments.com) and a general technology enthusiast.
+I'm Andy, currently an embedded software engineer at [Precisive LLC](http://www.precisive-instruments.com) and a general technology enthusiast.

 ### News
+ * **2014-Oct**: Updated projects page.
  * **2014-May**: Started this crazy endeavor.